 Performance criteria

-4.1 Inspect a property, and complete a routine inspection report in accordance with organisational practice and industry practice.
+4.1 Inspect a property, and complete a routine inspection report in accordance with organisational practice, industry practice, privacy guidelines, and insurance requirements.

-4.2 Explain the routine inspection report as you would to a landlord and a tenant in accordance with industry practice.
+4.2 Explain the purpose of and the routine inspection report as you would to a landlord and a tenant in accordance with industry practice.

 4.3 Inform a landlord of any repairs and maintenance identified during the inspection, and identify the next steps required to rectify repairs in accordance with the Residential Tenancies Act 1986.